Alex-wcl/yet-another-storm-ui/README.md

 # About the UI

 The new storm ui is still web-based.
 Instead of using links, it will use tabs to list top-level content.
-There are "Overview" tab, "Host" tab and topology tab(s).
+There are "Overview" tab, "Settings" tab, "Host" tab and topology tab(s).

 Tabs are listed on the right-top of the page.
 The following is details about the tabs.